 Suburb near the lower reaches of the Avon River.
 Burwood was the site of a plague hospital built at Bottle Lake in 1902.
 Now Burwood Hospital, it specialises in treating burns and spinal injuries.
 In the north-east of the suburb was Queen Elizabeth II Park, a 25,000-seat stadium built for the 1974 Commonwealth Games.
 It was so badly affected by the earthquake that use of the park was abandoned.

 Working-class suburb north of the Estuary, originally a small village around tram lines running to New Brighton.
 Many state houses were built there after the Second World War.
 Bexley, on the north side of Aranui, was the suburb most affected by the earthquakes, with most of the land red-zoned, requiring the removal or demolition of extensive recently built housing.

-For a time from the 1960s, New Brighton was the only place in New Zealand where shops were allowed to open on Saturdays (they were closed on Mondays).
+For a time from 1946 New Brighton was the only place in New Zealand where shops were allowed to open on Saturdays (they were closed on Mondays).
 People flocked to the coastal suburb on their day off, but once Saturday trading began nationwide in the 1980s, business dropped off markedly.

 Tidal body of water, separated from Pegasus Bay by the South New Brighton sand spit.
 The waters of the Avon and Heathcote rivers mingle in the Estuary to flow out to sea past Shag Rock.
 Until the Lyttelton rail tunnel was opened in 1867, small ships passed through to wharves on the Heathcote and Avon, bringing heavy goods from Lyttelton.
 A sewage treatment works (with large oxidation ponds that form an important wildlife refuge) replaced the old sewage farm on the north side in 1962.